Culebra National Wildlife Refuge: History

-Portions of the island of Culebra were first designated a wildlife reserve in 1909 in accordance with an order proclaimed by then President Theodore Roosevelt.
-At the time, Culebra was administered by the United States Navy, and several areas were used for gunnery and bombing practice by the Navy and the Marine Corps until 1976.
+Portions of the island of Culebra were first designated a wildlife reserve in 1909 in accordance with Executive Order 1042 proclaimed by then President Theodore Roosevelt.
+At the time, Culebra was administered by the United States Navy, and several areas had been used for gunnery and bombing practice by the Navy and the Marine Corps from the Second World War until 1976.
 Portions of the Navy-administered lands were returned to the Puerto Rican government in 1977 while jurisdiction over the rest of the zone was passed to the United States Fish and Wildlife Service.
 On-site administration of the refuge was established in 1983.